-The maximum punishments for infractions of the cybercrime law are up to three years in prison and a substantial fine.
-The law prohibits any online activity that threatens the safety of the state, its general order, or local or international peace.
+The cybercrime law prohibits any online activity that threatens the safety of the state, its general order, or local or international peace.
 It also criminalizes the spread of "false news," forces internet providers to block objectionable content, and bans third-party publication of personal or family information.
+Violation of the cybercrime law can lead to a sentencing of up to three years in prison and a substantial fine.

-The law requires internet service providers to block objectionable content upon request from judicial authorities.
-Internet providers also are obligated to maintain long-term electronic records and traffic data, which must be furnished to the government upon request.
+The law requires internet service providers to block objectionable content upon request from judicial or executive authorities.
+Internet providers also are obligated to maintain long-term electronic records and traffic data on users, which must be furnished to the government upon request.
 The government-controlled internet service provider, Ooredoo, censored political, religious, and pornographic internet content through a proxy server, which monitored and blocked websites, email, and voice over internet protocol (VoIP) platforms, including Skype and FaceTime.
 Users who believed authorities had mistakenly censored a site could request that the site be reviewed by the Ministry of Transportation and Communication for suitability; there were no reports that any websites were unblocked based on this procedure.